Indian policymakers vow to tackle inflation after poll drubbing

-NEW DELHI/KOLKATA Tackling inflation will be a priority, India's finance minister and central bank governor said on Wednesday, after high prices contributed to painful losses for the ruling Congress Party in state elections.
+NEW DELHI Tackling inflation will be a key priority, India's finance minister and central bank governor said on Wednesday, after high consumer prices contributed to painful losses for the ruling Congress Party in recent state elections.

-Finance Minister P. Chidambaram also reiterated promises of budget discipline as investors worry the Congress-led minority coalition will boost spending to improve its standing before general elections due in May.
+Finance Minister P. Chidambaram also reiterated his pledge for fiscal discipline as investors worry the Congress-led minority coalition will boost spending to improve its standing ahead of general elections due early next year.

-Data on Thursday is expected to show consumer prices were up 10 percent in November from a year earlier, with wholesale prices due out on Monday expected to have risen 7 percent.
+Data on Thursday is expected to show India's consumer inflation remained high at 10 percent in November from a year earlier, with wholesale prices due out on Monday expected to have risen 7 percent.

-Inflation will increase expectations the Reserve Bank of India will raise interest rates for a third time in four months at its policy review next week, despite the slowest economic growth in a decade.
+High inflation will increase expectations the Reserve Bank of India will raise interest rates for a third time in four months, even as the economy grows at its slowest in a decade.

+Although rate hikes are unpopular with businesses and investors, Chidambaram said the government can ill afford to saddle Indian citizens with high prices for food staples.

 "The answer to inflation, therefore, especially inflation in food articles, is to increase supplies and to radically transform the manner in which commodities and food articles are stored, transported, distributed and sold in the various markets, especially urban markets."

-Chidambaram has repeatedly vowed to honor budget deficit limits, but investors worry that the polls will prompt spending on the lines of the $20 billion plan to provide cheap grain to the poor earlier this year.

-The government headed by Prime Minister Manmohan Singh has been widely criticized for policy drift and for allowing corruption to spin out of control.
-Congress lost four key state elections, according to results on Sunday.
+Congress lost four key state elections, according to results on Sunday, as the government headed by Prime Minister Manmohan Singh has been widely criticised for policy drift and for allowing corruption to spin out of control.

 Inflation has been another thorn, leaving the RBI with a tricky balance between fighting high prices or boosting growth.

-So far it has tried to squeeze inflation, raising interest rates by a quarter percentage point in September and again in October.
-Its next policy meeting is on December 18.
+So far it has chosen inflation, raising interest rates by a quarter percentage point in September and again in October.
+The central bank will hold its next policy meeting on December 18.

-"Our effort is firmly on controlling inflation," central bank governor Raghuram Rajan said at the same conclave.
+"Our effort is firmly on controlling inflation," Rajan said during his speech at the same conclave.

 "We can spend a long time debating the source of inflation.
 But, ultimately, inflation comes from demand exceeding supply and can be contained only by bringing both in balance."

-Although India's current account deficit has narrowed, easing some pressure on the currency and economy, the RBI governor acknowledged in a separate speech in the afternoon that it was too early to be confident.

-"The prospects of growth are a little better.
-I would say growth is stabilizing.
-It is still too early to say we are in the midst of a strong recovery," Rajan said in a speech at an industry function in the eastern city of Kolkata.
+Whether the government can act quickly enough to tackle India's stagflationary environment is in doubt

-Data on Wednesday showed the trade deficit narrowed in November as gold and silver imports slumped 80.5 percent, but the pace of exports of goods slowed from October.
+Despite recent encouraging data, including a report on Wednesday showing the trade deficit narrowed in November as gold and silver imports slumped 80.5 percent, few analysts expect a meaningful recovery yet.

-Rajan said no single data point would drive the next monetary policy decision.

-"Today the Indian situation is unique.
-In all developed and developing countries, nobody has as high an inflation rate as India has despite the fact that we have slowed down so acutely," said Rupa Rege Nitsure, chief economist at Bank of Baroda in Mumbai.
+"Today the Indian situation is very unique.
+In all developed and developing countries nobody has as high an inflation rate as India has despite the fact that we have slowed down so acutely," said Rupa Rege Nitsure, chief economist at Bank of Baroda in Mumbai.

 "It's a politically sensitive issue and the government is in the election frame of mind," she added.

-The government also faces the challenge of delivering on its promise to keep the fiscal gap to 4.8 percent of gross domestic product.
-The deficit has reached 84 percent of the fiscal year target in the first seven months.
+The government also faces the challenge of delivering on its promise to keep the fiscal deficit to 4.8 percent of gross domestic product.
+The gap has already reached 84 percent of the target in the first seven months of the fiscal year.

+Chidambaram has repeatedly vowed to meet the deficit target, but investors worry the government will succumb to the temptation to increase spending ahead of polls, similar to the $20 billion plan to provide cheap grain to the poor earlier this year.

-On Wednesday, Chidambaram sought parliament's approval for an extra 131.2 billion rupees ($2.14 billion) to cover costs such as higher fertilizer and fuel subsidies, saying this spending would not have a "significant" impact on the deficit.
+On Wednesday, Chidambaram sought parliament's approval for 131.2 billion rupees ($2.14 billion) in extra spending to pay for items such as higher fertiliser and fuel subsidies.

+Chidambaram said the additional spending would not have a "significant" impact on the fiscal deficit target, after earlier in the day vowing to stay the course.

 "There can be no compromise, and I speak for the government when I say there will be no compromise, on the decision to walk on the path of fiscal prudence and contain the fiscal deficit, step by step, year by year, until we reach the goal of 3 percent of GDP in 2016-17," Chidambaram said.

-(Additional reporting by Rajesh Kumar Singh in NEW DELHI, Sujoy Dhar in KOLKATA, and Subhadip Sircar and Neha Dasgupta in Mumbai; Writing by Rafael Nam; Editing by Kim Coghill/Ruth Pitchford)
+(Additional reporting by Subhadip Sircar and Neha Dasgupta in Mumbai; Writing by Rafael Nam; Editing by Kim Coghill)